marcodondo97/WordpressTheme-Foodside/README.md

 <h2> Description </h2>

-To create this theme I downloaded a starter blank theme on underscores, link: https://underscores.me/ After that i linked the blank project with bootstrap and Jquery libraries throught function.php file.
+To create this theme I downloaded a starter blank theme on underscores, link: https://underscores.me/ , after that i linked the blank project with bootstrap and Jquery libraries throught function.php file.

-To create the graphic mockup i used Marvel prototype, link: https://marvelapp.com/
+To create the graphic mockup I used Marvel prototype, link: https://marvelapp.com/

 In the index page there are some sections: